 Ryan Carpenter, a member of Prof. Jungwoo Lee's research group in Chemical Engineering, attended the Cell Plasticity within the Tumor Microenvironment Keystone Symposia on Molecular and Cellular Biology in Big Sky, MT in January 2017.
 Ryan presented his work on "Capturing Microenvironmental Regulation of Metastatic Dormancy ad Recurence" at a poster session as well as presenting a short "teaser" talk on his research.
 Ryan says of his experience: "The close-knit atmosphere allowed me to interact with the same people for the duration of the conference to share ideas and knowledge.
 I developed several new connections from academic and industrial researchers interested in using our model systems to answer their own questions.
 In the future I hope to utilize these interdisciplinary collaborations to solve complex biological problems."

 Mike Kwasny, in the Tew research group in PSE, presented twice at the 254th ACS Spring Meeting, once in lieu of Prof. Tew with a talk entiled "Conductivity and Mechanics in Self-organized Networks" and his own presentation entitled "Going Beyond Ruthenium in Metal-Cation-based Anion Exchange Membranes."
-Mike says of ACS, "It was an amazing experience, where I was able to learn about chemistry in a wide range of fields to which I normally would not be exposed.
+Mike remarks of the conference, "It was an amazing experience where I was able to learn about chemistry in a wide range of fields to which I normally would not be exposed.
 Having this experience helped stimulate me to think about my research in new ways, reminding me of the importance in hearing about research in scientific fields that are drastically different from what I normally study."

-Jingjing Gao from Prof. Thayumanavan's reserach group in Chemistry presented at the 254th ACS Spring Meeting her talk entitled, "Logic Gated Supramolecular Disassembly and Non-covalent Guest Molecule Release."
-She remarks "Attending this conference really opened my eyes into the research field I am interested in; getting the chance to learn about the progress and future trends helped me to clear my thoughts about my own research."
+Jingjing Gao from Prof. Thayumanavan's research group in Chemistry presented at the 254th ACS Spring Meeting her talk entitled, "Logic Gated Supramolecular Disassembly and Non-covalent Guest Molecule Release."
+She says that "attending this conference really opened my eyes into the research field I am interested in; getting the chance to learn about the progress and future trends helped me to clear my thoughts about my own research."

-Nick Posey from PSE's Tew group presented "Modulating the Hydrophobicity of Cell Penetrating Peptide Mimics for Binding and Intracellular Delivery of Protein Cargo" and says of the ACS meeting, "Going to the 253rd ACS national meeting in San Francisco was such an enriching experience for me.
-Not only did I get a chance to open up my research to a new audience, but I too was able to meet and see some of the best minds in polymer chemistry present their work.
+Nick Posey from PSE's Tew group presented "Modulating the Hydrophobicity of Cell Penetrating Peptide Mimics for Binding and Intracellular Delivery of Protein Cargo" and says of the 254th ACS Spring Meeting, "Going to the ACS national meeting in San Francisco was such an enriching experience for me.
+Not only did I get a chance to open up my research to a new audience, but I was also able to meet and see some of the best minds in polymer chemistry present their work.
 By the end of the conference, I had a whole notebook full of new ideas and insights.
 I also got a chance to ask questions directly to the professors that I have been following in the literature.
-The most important aspect of this experience however was reconnecting with other professors, mentors, and students that I have meet previously."
+The most important aspect of this experience however was reconnecting with other professors, mentors, and students that I have met previously."

-Xiangi "Zoey" Meng (right), a member of the Perry and Schiffman research groups in ChE, plans to attend the ACS Colloid and Chemistry Science Symposium at City College of New York in July 2017.
+Xiangxi "Zoey" Meng (right), a member of the Perry and Schiffman research groups in ChE, plans to attend the ACS Colloid and Surface Science Symposium at City College of New York in July 2017.
 She hopes to enhance her research developing a controlled release antibacterial fiber as a model platform from electrospinning coacervates.
 Her presentation is entitled, "Encapsulating Cargo Using Electrospin Complex Coacervates Fibers."